 Heat Pump vs. Air Conditioner: Understanding the Difference

 Heat pumps are innovative, all-in-one climate control systems that transfer thermal energy rather than generating it.
 In the summer, they function just like an air conditioner, moving heat from inside your home to the outdoors.
-However, in the winter, they reverse this process, extracting heat from the outside air (or ground) and transferring it indoors to keep you warm.
+However, in the winter, they reverse this process, extracting heat from the outside air (or ground) and transferring it indoors to keep you comfortably warm.

-This dual functionality makes heat pumps an incredibly efficient choice for modern homes.
+This smart functionality makes heat pumps an incredibly efficient choice for modern homes.
 Because they move heat rather than burn fuel to create it, they can offer significant energy savings compared to traditional furnaces or boilers.
 Learn more about what is a heat pump.

 Types of Heat Pumps